 - Match tickets so you can attend a game

 - Museum and stadium tour which is possible any day

 If you want to buy tickets for a match, we suggest that you use FC Porto’s official website.
 On the linked page, you can check out the tickets that are for sale.
 You can also go to one of the many FC Porto shops while you’re in the city.

 Availability and prices depend on the particular matchup.
-Top matches are obviously the bouts with Benfica, Sporting, Braga and Boavista, as well as the European matches.
+The top matches are obviously the seasonal bouts with Benfica, Sporting, Braga and Boavista, as well as the European matches.
 It might be difficult to get tickets for the top matches, but it is possible.
-Tickets for matches against lower-ranked Portuguese opponents is a lot easier, you basically just book your ticket and go to the stadium.
+Tickets for matches against lower-ranked Portuguese opponents are a lot easier to get, you basically just book your ticket and go to the stadium.
 You can use Football Ticket Club to compare prices from different sellers, in case you haven’t already booked at the official Porto website.

 As mentioned, FC Porto also offers a museum and stadium tour.
 This allows you to see Estádio do Dragão where Porto plays its home matches.
 The museum has interesting exhibitions and you can re-experience the moments where Porto won its major titles.

 Prices for a Porto tour start at 12 euros.
 It takes around two hours to see the stadium and the museum, and it is a nice experience.
 The main ticket does not include a guided tour, so you will have to navigate around by yourself once you’re inside – which is easy enough, actually.
 You can rent an audio guide in various languages if you want to learn along the way.

 You can book tickets for the FC Porto stadium and museum tour online in advance.
 Book it here.
 After that, you simply have to show up – there’s no waiting in line if you’re pre-booked.